What is a

 Why Do I Need a Laminectomy?

 This procedure is typically performed to alleviate pain being caused by the impingement of the spinal nerves.
-In older patients, spinal stenosis – a narrowing of the spinal canal – is typically caused by degenerative changes that lead.
-This leads to the enlargement of the facet joints, which place pressure on the nerves.
+In older patients, spinal stenosis – a narrowing of the spinal canal – is typically caused by degenerative changes that lead to the enlargement of the facet joints and other structures, which place pressure on the nerves.

-Removing part of the bone (lamina) through a laminectomy can give the affected nerve root more space and a better healing environment.
+Removing part of the bone (lamina) through a laminectomy can give the affected nerve root more space to alleviate pain.

 Used To Treat These Conditions